wellwind/ng-easy-translate/projects/ngx-easy-translate/README.md

 ### Support Lazy Loading

-Thanks for Angular / Webpack / dynamic import, it's very easy to seperate language file by using `import()`
+The key point is the loader function, we can write any logic to load translation content, and thanks for dynamic import, it's very easy to seperate language file by using `import()`.

 ```typescript
 NgxEasyTranslateModule.forRoot(